TomBad13/SAL-Flight-Announcement/README.md

    ```
 5. Execute the Script with the Command under the `Usage` section.

-## Usage
+## Usage Terminal
-To use the Application, please use the following command after following the Installation Instructions.
+To use the Application with a Terminal Command, please use the following command after following the Installation Instructions.

 ```bash
 python main.py [NUMBER] [AUTOMATIC CALLSIGNS] [SAME DATE] [DATE]